Deep learning in business analytics and operations research: Models, applications and managerial implications: Mathematical background: From neural networks to deep learning

 For deep neural networks, the activation function is commonly set to the rectified linear unit \citep{LeCun.2015}.
 This choice leads to sparse settings whereby a large portion of hidden units are not activated, thus having zero output.
 On the other hand, the recurrent network architectures (\cf \Cref{sec:recurrent_neural_networks}) are frequently utilized with sigmoid activation functions, since these constrain the output to between $0$ and $1$.
 Thereby, so-called gates can be defined which circumvent exploding gradients during the numerical optimization.

 In classification tasks, the traditional loss functions, such as $L_1$ and $L_2$, suffer from slow learning.
 That is, the partial derivatives of the loss function are small as compared to a large value of the loss itself.
 Accordingly, classification tasks generally output a discrete probability distribution over all possible classes by using a softmax activation in the output layer \citep{Russell.2010}.
 However, for large losses, the partial derivative for traditional losses vanishes and, as a consequence, one typically prefers the cross entropy to measure the similarity between the output distribution and the target distribution \citep{Goodfellow.2017}.
-In regression tasks, neural networks output a continuous probability distribution, for which one frequently draws upon the Kullback–Leibler divergence \citep{Kullback.1951} or the Jensen-Shannon divergence \citep{Lin.1991}.
+In regression tasks, neural networks output a continuous values, for which one frequently draws upon the mean squared error or the smoothed mean absolute error.